HowToThink/HowToThink/source/PvL_03.rst

 In the case here, we can prove that the loop terminates because we know that the value of ``n`` is finite, and we can see that the value of ``i`` increments each time through the loop, so eventually it will have to exceed ``n``.
-In other cases, it is not so easy, even impossible in some cases, to tell if the loop will ever terminate.
+In other cases it is not so easy, maybe even impossible, to tell if the loop will ever terminate.

 What you will notice here is that the ``while`` loop is more work for you --- the programmer --- than the equivalent ``for`` loop.
 When using a ``while``